tapaswenipathak/Internship/README.md

 I have listed few internship projects as [tickets](https://github.com/tapaswenipathak/Internship/issues) in this repository.
 **If you have any questions please discuss on GitHub, feel free re-pinging if I miss responding.**

+# Field Interns

+I am hiring field interns.

+You should know the local language, should be decent in talking, energetic, fearless.

+You would be collecting information from police stations, courts, NGOs, restricted areas, villages.
+Every intern per locality assigned information collected would be given a 9k stipend, negotiable.
+You would be remibursed for cycle commute.
+Any Indian government permission required would be on me.

+I am hiring people from remote areas, please help me in reaching out people who live in remote areas by letting the people you know, know.